 - My girlfriend can discuss very well.
 I rarely stand a chance against her points.

-This should be enough examples for that meaning.
-This ankommen is not something people say everyday.
-Yet it is not old fashioned so having heard of it could save you from some confusion.
+This ankommen is not something people say everyday and you don’t need to use it actively, but it is not old fashioned so having heard of it could save you from some confusion.

 - Ich bin gestern um 10 angekommen.